Low-Cost Internet for Veterans: Affordable Connectivity Program

 To discover your connectivity options, the VA recommends participating in a Digital Divide Consult.
 With this program, a VA social worker can assist in determining which programs you may be eligible for, like the Affordable Connectivity Program.
 The goal of these consultations is to give every veteran the internet and technology they need for using the VA telehealth program.

 If you or a Veteran you know does not have reliable access to the internet, then please take advantage of these connectivity programs.

 Not only are they low or no-cost programs, but the whole purpose behind them is to connect Veterans to the healthcare they’ve earned through their service.
 Save money and get connected today!

 - News, Magazine and Cable Military Discounts for Military and Veterans

-- Services Military Discounts
+- Digital and Personal Services with Military Discounts

 - Wireless & Internet Military Discounts

 Robert Haynes is a retired Army infantryman who has a squad of kids and is married to an active duty Soldier.
 He is a veteran of Operation Iraqi Freedom, who spent his last few years in the Army as a Drill Sergeant.
 He is now a full-time dad, freelance writer, and out-of-work comedian.